-For mineral and energy industry, offshore oil and natural gas deposits found in Timor Sea, there is potential for this to support the future of Timor-Leste's economy.
-The development of oil and gas resources in offshore waters and recently onshore has begun to supplement government revenue.
+The offshore oil and natural gas deposits in the Timor Sea present significant potential for the mineral and energy industry to support the future economic growth of Timor-Leste.
+The development of these resources, both offshore and onshore, has contributed significantly to state revenues, particularly from the Bayu Undan field.

 Timor-Leste's economy has experienced fluctuations in recent years.
 In 2022 according to World Meters, the country's nominal Gross Domestic Product (GDP) was approximately \$3.16 billion, with a real GDP of about \$2.25 billion after adjusting for inflation.
-This represented a significant decline from the previous year, with a real GDP growth rate of -17.49% in 2022.
+This represented a significant decline from the previous year, with a real GDP growth rate of - 17.49% in 2022.

-Looking ahead, the Asian Development Bank (ADB) forecasts a GDP growth of 3.1% in 2024 and 3.9% in 2025, indicating a potential economic recovery.
-Whilst, based on World Bank data, Timor-Leste's GDP per capita was estimated at \$1,502.50 as of 2023.
+Looking ahead, the Asian Development Bank (ADB) forecast GDP growth of 3.1% in 2024 and 3.9% in 2025, indicating a potential economic recovery.
+Based on World Bank data, Timor-Leste's GDP per capita was estimated at \$1,502.50 as of 2023.